cloudigrade/frontigrade/.gitlab/merge_request_templates/User Story.md

 <!--
   Are there directions to test/review?

-  The QE review setup can be used to help a quick confirmation.
+  The review setup can be used to help a quick confirmation.
 You'll need a login, or access to a Cloudigrade instance.
   1. Clone the updates locally, then
   1. From the terminal, within the repo context, run `$ yarn start:review`
   1. You may need to log in, do so